distillpub/drafts/README.md

 ## How to publish articles

+_This is not final documentation.
+For now, please only follow the guide on the main Distill website._

 ### Add bot account `distillpub-reviewers` as a collaborator of your repo
 If you give it admin access, it can register a webhook and redeploy your article whenever you push changes.
 If you don't give it admin access, it will simply check once a day.
 Note that if your article gets accepted you will eventually have to transfer ownership of the repository to the `Distillpub` organization anyway, so we recommend adding `distillpub-reviewers` as a collaborator with admin rights.